The Wednesday Cricket Club

-The Wednesday Cricket Club was a cricket club founded in 1820 which became one of the pre-eminent cricket clubs in the Sheffield area.
-The Wednesday club was the direct forerunner of Sheffield Wednesday Football Club.
-The club was reformed in 2011 and has risen from Section 7 in the Mansfield District League to Section 2 in 2017.
+The Wednesday Cricket Club, founded in 1820, became one of the pre-eminent cricket clubs in the Sheffield area.
+It was the direct forerunner of Sheffield Wednesday Football Club.
+It was reformed in 2011 and has risen from Section 7 in the Mansfield District League to Section 2 in 2017.
 Its midweek side play in Division A of the Sheffield Alliance Midweek League in 2018 having won Division B in 2017.